 Ferries access Fire Island from three Long Island towns: Bay Shore, Patchogue, and Sayville.
 If you are traveling to the largely gay communities of Cherry Grove or Fire Island Pines, your best bet is the Sayville Ferry Service.
 The ferry also takes a passenger to Sailors Haven and Sunken Forest, within the Fire Island National Seashore, and the Fire Island community of Water Island.

+The Davis Park Ferry out of Patchogue goes to Watch Hill, a National Park Service site, while the Fire Island Ferries out of Bay Shore run to westernmost Fire Island.
 Ferry service is limited outside of the summer high season, but not non-existent.
 Off-season visits—to enjoy a weekend of solitude or to shop for next summer’s share house—are possible.

 Getting to the Ferry